cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Rotation
 --------
-Loom depends on the external Linux utility logrotate to rotate its logs.
-Loom packages contain logrotate configurations in ``/etc/logrotate.d`` but it does not perform the rotations itself.
+Continuuity Loom depends on the external Linux utility logrotate to rotate its logs.
+Continuuity Loom packages contain logrotate configurations in ``/etc/logrotate.d`` but it does not perform the rotations itself.
 Please ensure logrotate is enabled on your Loom hosts.